Neurological Lyme Disease

 If there is a clinical suspicion of elevated intracranial pressure (especially papilledema) or parenchymal brain involvement with focal neurologic symptoms or changes in mental status, neuroimaging is required.

-Serologic/ antibody testing – Patients with probable Lyme disease should have antibodies to Borrelia burgdorferi tested.
-Serologic testing is very sensitive and specific for the diagnosis of Lyme disease, with the exception of atypical patients who show with neurologic signs within four to six weeks of infection.
+Serologic or antibody testing: Patients who may have Lyme disease should be tested for antibodies to Borrelia burgdorferi.
+Serologic testing is very sensitive and specific for the diagnosis of Lyme disease, with the exception of atypical patients who show neurologic signs within 4-6 weeks of infection.

-Analyses of the cerebrospinal fluid: CSF examination is required in a patient with a clinical presentation suggesting acute meningitis in order to rule out potentially harmful microorganisms and, if feasible, pinpoint the causal agent.
-CSF studies include cell counts and differentials, protein and glucose concentrations,
+Analyses of the CSF: A CSF examination is required in a patient with a clinical presentation suggesting acute meningitis to rule out potentially harmful microorganisms and, if feasible, pinpoint the causal agent.
+CSF studies include cell counts and differentials, protein and glucose concentrations, Gram staining, and bacterial cultures, among other things.
+It's also a good idea to get tested for syphilis, as syphilis also has neurological manifestations.

-Treatment and prognosis of meningitis— When a patient has meningitis caused by an unknown pathogen, empiric antibiotic therapy is usually started right once, even before definite test results are available.
+Treatment and prognosis of meningitis: When a patient has meningitis caused by an unknown pathogen, empiric antibiotic therapy is usually started right away, even before definite test results are available.
 The treatment for Lyme disease might be changed once the disease has been identified.
-Antibiotic regimens for Lyme disease are useful in treating meningitis caused by Lyme.
+Antibiotic regimens for Lyme disease are useful in treating meningitis caused by Lyme disease.

 The majority of patients respond well to treatment.
 Even without therapy, Lyme meningitis is usually self-limiting.
 In most cases, a second lumbar puncture is unnecessary.
-While antibodies usually diminish slowly after effective therapy, documenting a decrease in CSF pleocytosis can be useful if there are concerns about treatment efficacy.
+While antibodies usually decrease slowly after effective therapy, reporting a decrease in CSF pleocytosis can be useful if there are concerns about treatment efficacy.

-The seventh (facial) nerve palsy was reported in 9% of confirmed Lyme disease patients in the United States by the Centers for Disease Control and Prevention (CDC).
-It usually appears early in the course of an infection (eg, weeks to several months after the tick bite).
+The seventh (facial) nerve palsy was reported in 9% of patients confirmed with Lyme disease in the United States by the CDC.
+It usually appears early in the course of an infection (e.g., weeks to several months after the tick bite).
 Acute facial nerve palsy usually develops months or years after the initial illness.
-Lyme facial palsy and Lyme meningitis are frequently reported combined.
+Lyme facial palsy and Lyme meningitis are frequently reported together.

 Clinical presentation: Facial palsy caused by Lyme disease has a similar clinical appearance to idiopathic Bell's palsy, with a fast start of unilateral facial paralysis (developing over hours to a day or two); some individuals have bilateral involvement, either concurrently or in rapid succession.

-There is an inability to close the eye completely on the affected side, decreased tearing, dryness of eyes which can later cause watering of eyes because of irritation/ inflammation, drooping of the affected side's mouth, taste perception may be altered, slurring of speech, drooling, earache or pain behind the ear.
+Several symptoms, including an inability to close the eye completely on the affected side, decreased tearing, dryness of the eyes which can later cause watering of the eyes because of irritation or inflammation, drooping of the affected side's mouth, taste perception that may be altered, slurring of speech, drooling, earache, or pain behind the ear, are observed.

 If there is a chance that a patient with facial nerve palsy has been exposed to Lyme disease, the condition should be suspected and examined.
-Based on serologies, one-quarter of cases of facial nerve palsy in an endemic location were likely caused by Lyme disease in the summer.
+On the basis of serologies, one-quarter of cases of facial nerve palsy in an endemic location were likely caused by Lyme disease in the summer.

-Evaluation and diagnosis: Serological/ antibody testing is recommended in the following cases: A young individual who has visited an endemic region and From spring until fall, an adult in an endemic location.
-Except in children with Lyme disease, facial nerve palsy is uncommon in tiny children.
+Evaluation and diagnosis: Serological or antibody testing is recommended in the following cases: a young individual who has visited an endemic region and an adult in an endemic location from spring until fall.
+Except in children with Lyme disease, facial nerve palsy is uncommon in young children.

 Anti-B. burgdorferi antibody concentrations in the blood of most patients are relatively high, with a prominent immunoglobulin M (IgM) component, either alone or in conjunction with an enhanced IgG response.

-It's up for debate whether or not to test cerebrospinal fluid (CSF) in individuals with facial nerve palsy and suspected Lyme disease.
-Associated meningitis is prevalent, however it usually has no effect on treatment.
-CSF study may not be necessary in patients with a typical (isolated) facial nerve palsy and a positive serology indicating Lyme infection.
+It's up for debate whether to test CSF in individuals with facial nerve palsy and suspected Lyme disease.
+Associated meningitis is prevalent; however, it usually has no effect on treatment.
+A CSF study may not be necessary in patients with typical (isolated) facial nerve palsy and a positive serology indicating Lyme infection.

 Idiopathic Bell's palsy (facial nerve paralysis of unknown cause) is identified in patients with isolated facial palsy and negative serology.

-Treatment and prognosis of facial nerve paralysis: The proper antibiotic treatment for facial nerve palsy caused by Lyme disease is required.
-Antibiotic treatment of isolated facial nerve palsy is indicated largely to prevent future complications of disseminated Lyme disease, as antibiotic medication may not have a significant impact on the facial palsy's outcome.
+Treatment and prognosis of facial nerve paralysis: A proper antibiotic treatment for facial nerve palsy caused by Lyme disease is required.
+An antibiotic treatment of isolated facial nerve palsy is indicated largely to prevent future complications of disseminated Lyme disease, as antibiotic medication may not have a significant effect on the facial palsy's outcome.

-The majority of Lyme facial palsy patients heal on their own; in one research, the median recovery period was 26 days (range 1 to 270 days).
-Patients with bilateral (both sides) illness may have a worse prognosis.
+The majority of patients with Lyme facial palsy heal on their own.
+In one study, the median recovery period was 26 days (range: 1-270 days).
+Patients with bilateral (both sides) illnesses may have a worse prognosis.

 Radiculoneuritis

 Radiculoneuritis is inflammation of one or more roots of the spinal nerves.
-The main symptom is pain usually in the chest (thoracic) or abdominal region It can last for many weeks if untreated.
+The main symptom is pain, usually in the chest (thoracic) or abdominal region.
+It can last for many weeks if left untreated.

-Lyme radiculoneuritis is found in 3% of Lyme disease cases confirmed by the Centers for Disease Control and Prevention (CDC) in the United States.
-Although this usually appears quite early in infection (within weeks to a few months), there may be a several-month delay.
+Lyme radiculoneuritis is found in 3% of Lyme disease cases confirmed by the CDC in the United States.
+Although this usually appears quite early in the infection (within weeks to a few months), there may be a delay of several months.

-Painful radiculoneuritis appears to be a more prevalent manifestation of nervous system Lyme in Europe , though this could be due to differences in recognition of the condition rather than genuine incidence.
+Painful radiculoneuritis appears to be a more prevalent manifestation of nervous system Lyme in Europe, though this could be because of differences in recognition of the condition rather than genuine incidence.
 The phrase "Garin-Bujadoux-Bannwarth syndrome" (or "Bannwarth syndrome") has been used to describe a constellation of painful radiculoneuritis.

-Clinical presentation: Patients commonly experience radicular discomfort or pain in one or more dermatomes usually in the chest and abdominal area.
+Clinical presentation: Patients commonly experience radicular discomfort or pain in one or more dermatomes, usually in the chest and abdominal area.
 The pain is often belt-like and worsens at night.
-There is also sensory impairments (decreased sensation), motor weakness, and/or reflex abnormalities.
+Sensory impairments (decreased sensation), motor weakness, and/or reflex abnormalities are also observed.

 In endemic places, Lyme should be suspected in a patient with polyradicular signs and symptoms who appears in the late spring through autumn months and does not have an evident mechanical precipitant to their symptoms.
 Serologic testing for Lyme disease, which is very sensitive and specific for Lyme disease and establishes the diagnosis, should be performed on such patients.